 BME Diversity Statement

-Our goal is to create a supportive environment in BME for historically underrepresented groups not limited to but including: ethnic and racial minorities, women, IGBTQIA+ individuals, people with disabilities, veterans, and people from diverse geographic and socio-economic backgrounds.
+Our goal is to create a supportive environment in BME for historically underrepresented groups not limited to but including: ethnic and racial minorities, women, LGBTQIA+ individuals, people with disabilities, veterans, and people from diverse geographic and socio-economic backgrounds.
 We also value differences in knowledge and backgrounds including skill-set, education, age, experience, and perspectives.
 We are committed to encouraging and fostering a culture of diversity, equity and inclusion through continuously improving our recruitment, retention, climate, and community partnerships.

 Welcome to the Department of Biomedical Engineering in the School of Medicine at the Oregon Health & Science University.
 The department's research and teaching are focused on solving unmet clinical needs in the areas of cardiovascular and infectious diseases, rehabilitation medicine, and cancer.